(This is the second of a 2-part series. See Part 1 here.)

 According to Bush, the PTA trigger is now being reviewed as part of the work coming from the Lahey Review, “for improved flagging of possible old growth stands.”

 But the study also revealed another relevant and rather scathing admission: that prior to 2017, which is when PHP conducted the PTA, there was no “old forest trigger” included in the process.
-6 In other words, even though the Old Forest Policy came into effect in 2012, it apparently supplied no mechanism for old growth to be flagged during a PTA in a proposed harvest area.
+See page 10 in DLF’s Lawlor Lake area report.
+In other words, even though the Old Forest Policy came into effect in 2012, it apparently supplied no mechanism for old growth to be flagged during a PTA in a proposed harvest area.

 How many old growth forest stands were lost in that five-year period, as a result of this omission?